joelouthan/Theologicus/src/confession-1689/1689-19-4-the-command-of-the-lord-is-radiant.md

 Turn the page and believe the good news!

->Matthew 1:1 (CSB) An account of the genealogy of Jesus Christ, the Son of David, the Son of Abraham:
+>Matthew 1:1 An account of the genealogy of Jesus Christ, the Son of David, the Son of Abraham:

 This is the book of genealogy--the laws, the sacrifices, the family bloodline, the prophecies--all of the Old Testaments falls and is finally completed in God's only begotten Son, the Lord Jesus Christ our only, only Savior!

 Turn the page.
 We shall call his name Jesus for he has saved us From our sins!

->Matthew 5:17-20 (CSB) “Don’t think that I came to abolish the Law or the Prophets.
+>Matthew 5:17-20 “Don’t think that I came to abolish the Law or the Prophets.
 I did not come to abolish but to fulfill.
 For truly I tell you, until heaven and earth pass away, not the smallest letter or one stroke of a letter will pass away from the law until all things are accomplished.
 Therefore, whoever breaks one of the least of these commands and teaches others to do the same will be called least in the kingdom of heaven.
 But whoever does and teaches these commands will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will never get into the kingdom of heaven.

 Nowhere in the Bible does it say we get to break the laws of God.
 But you miss the point if you think we are to fulfill the judicial laws of God for a people group that was not for us.
 The point is that Christ has fulfilled the law for us.